 We are working on a broad variety of problems in quantitative vision and computational imaging.
 Our research combines teachings from physical optics, image and signal processing, computer vision, and information theory.
 Our goal is to invent, develop, and build the next generation of 2D/3D computational imaging and display devices that overcome traditional limitations (e.g., in resolution, dynamic range, speed) to “make the unseen visible”.
 These instruments and the underlying principles will represent key technologies to foster transformational technical changes in the next decades.

-Current applications of our developed techniques and systems can be found in medicine, VR/AR/MR, robotics, industrial inspection, automotive sensing, metrology, forensics, or cultural heritage preservation.
-Our present research includes novel methods to image hidden objects through scattering media or around corners, high-resolution holographic displays, and the implementation of high-precision metrology methods in low-cost mobile handheld devices.
+Current applications of our developed techniques and systems can be found in medicine, VR/AR/MR, robotics, industrial inspection, remote sensing, automotive sensing, metrology, forensics, or cultural heritage preservation.
+Our present research includes novel methods to image hidden objects through scattering media or around corners, high-resolution holographic displays, unconventional methods for precise VR eye tracking, and the implementation of high-precision metrology methods in low-cost mobile handheld devices.
 Moreover, we develop novel time-of-flight and structured light imaging techniques working at depth resolutions in the 100μm-range.